 In March 2020, the WHO declared a global pandemic attributable to the outbreak and continued spread of COVID-19 that has had a significant impact throughout the global economy.
-In connection with the mitigation and containment procedures recommended by the WHO, the CDC, and as imposed by federal, state, and local governmental authorities, including shelter-inplace orders, quarantines and similar restrictions, we implemented a variety of procedures to protect our employees, third-party business partners, and customers.
-Although our results for Fiscal 2020 have been negatively impacted by COVID-19, we continue to provide essential products and services to our customers in a safe and reliable manner and will continue to do so in compliance with mandated restrictions presented by each of the markets we serve.
+In connection with the mitigation and containment procedures recommended by the WHO, the CDC, and as imposed by federal, state, and local governmental authorities, including shelter-in-place orders, quarantines and similar restrictions, we implemented a variety of procedures to protect our employees, third-party business partners, and customers.
+Although our results continue to be impacted by COVID-19, we continue to provide essential products and services to our customers in a safe and reliable manner and will continue to do so in compliance with mandated restrictions presented by each of the markets we serve.
 We continue to evaluate and react to the potential effects of a prolonged disruption and the continued impact on our results of operations.
 These items may include, but are not limited to: the financial condition of our customers; decreased availability and demand for our products and services; realization of accounts receivable; impairment considerations related to certain current assets, long-lived assets and goodwill; delays related to current and future projects; and the effects of government stimulus efforts in response to COVID-19.
-We have also remained focused on managing our financial condition and liquidity throughout this global crisis.

-While our operations and financial performance have been significantly impacted by COVID-19 in Fiscal 2020, we cannot predict the duration or magnitude of the pandemic and its future effects on our business, financial position, results of operations, liquidity or cash flows at this time.
+We cannot predict the duration or magnitude of the pandemic and its total effects on our business, financial position, results of operations, liquidity or cash flows at this time, but we remain focused on managing our financial condition and liquidity throughout this global crisis.